Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Direct Partners

-Direct Partners are established members of the Microsoft Partner Network that are able to provide the full range of services to their customers.
+Direct Partners are established members of the Microsoft Partner Network given authority to provide the full range of services to their customers.
 Because they are contracted directly with Microsoft, they must continue to meet certain requirements, including providing advanced product support and maintaining a concrete customer billing structure.

-While Direct Partners are necessarily more established than Indirect Resellers, Microsoft does not favor one model over the other, and Indirect Resellers benefit from the support of their Indirect Providers.
-Thus it is more important to evaluate Microsoft implementation partners on their individual merits, rather than whether they are Direct or Indirect CSPs.
+While Direct Partners may be considered more established than Indirect Resellers, Microsoft does not favor one model over the other, and Indirect Resellers benefit from the support of their Indirect Providers.
+Thus, it is more important to evaluate Microsoft implementation partners on their individual merits, rather than their classification.

 Microsoft Silver/Gold Competencies

-For a final word on Microsoft Cloud Solution Providers, some partners achieve Silver and Gold competencies by meeting more stringent requirements in the areas of Applications and Infrastructure, Business Applications, Data and AI, and Modern Workplace and Security.
+For a final word on Microsoft Cloud Solution Providers, some partners achieve Silver or Gold Competencies by meeting more stringent requirements in the areas of Applications and Infrastructure, Business Applications, Data and AI, and Modern Workplace and Security.

 Specializations

 Many Microsoft ERP partners specialize in specific software solutions.
 For instance, you may find a partner who works with and implements specialized Microsoft Dynamics 365 modules, or another who focuses on Microsoft Business Central.
-They may also have industry solutions they have built themselves and can implement these for your project.
+They may also have their own prebuilt industry solutions they can implement for your specific operational requirements.
 This offers customers another level of customization and support.

 Finding the Right Microsoft Implementation Partner